kkdlau/COMP4411-Impressionist/README.md

 ## ToDo before submission:
 - [ ] some marks are slightly outside of border and cannot be cleared with 'Clear Canvas'
 - [ ] scattered points does not scatter mouse is dragged
+- [ ] same problem for scattered circles
+- [ ] same problem for scattered lines
 - [ ] alpha-mapped brush can get bitmap that is NOT same dimension as original image
 - [ ] multi resolution should pass the RGBA value to set
 - [ ] warp brush